529s and Taxes - To Report or Not to Report?

 And that's it!
 Deep breath.
 You did it!
 Let's be honest, filing taxes is a chore, no matter how you look at it.
 But if you know the rules and do a little prep work, it doesn't need to be stressful.

-© 2024 Raise Financial, LLC.
-All rights reserved.
+© 2024 Raise Financial Inc. All rights reserved.

-(615) 517-2064 | 800 19th Ave S, 2nd Floor, Nashville, TN 37203
+(615) 517-2064 | 2020 Lindell Ave, Studio 10, Nashville, TN 37203

 Terms of ServicePrivacy PolicyContact Us

-Raise Financial, LLC, a Tennessee Limited Liability Company, is an internet based investment advisory service.
+Raise Financial Inc, a Tennessee Limited Liability Company, is an internet based investment advisory service.
 Our internet-based investment advisory services are designed to assist clients in personal investment and are not intended to provide comprehensive tax advice or financial planning.
 Our services are available to U.S. residents only.
 This website shall not be considered a solicitation or offering for any service or product to any person in any jurisdiction where such solicitation or offer would be unlawful.